mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 #### Nginx config tips for SPA applications

-1. A static server should always probably return `index.html` as the response for any request that asks for a non-existant file or resource.
+1. A static server should always return `index.html` as the response for any request that asks for a non-existent file or resource.
 The `location` section for the root can be used as the following code:

 ```bash
 location / {